 \subsection{Thermal annealing}

 The expected first-order phase transition at $J_c$ can slow down the convergence for $J \approx J_c$ and large inverse temperatures, $\beta$.
 In particular, if the initial seed trajectory is chosen to be in one of the two phases, there is the possibility that the update procedure cannot explore the entire trajectory space, thus remaining stuck in the incorrect phase.
 This is a consequence of the large barriers which need to be overcome to move between phases.
-Furthermore, making assumptions on which phase the trajectory should belong to a priori for some value of $J$ could bias the results.
+Furthermore, making assumptions a priori on which phase the trajectory should belong to for some value of $J$ could bias the results.

 A common technique used in Monte Carlo sampling to overcome such metastability is {\em thermal annealing}.
-In this approach, we start from a small inverse temperature (we use $\beta = 0.1$) and gradually increase it to the target inverse temperature ($\beta = 128$ in our case).
+In this approach, we start from a small inverse temperature, $\beta = 0.1$, and gradually increase it to the target inverse temperature, $\beta = 128$.
 Our annealing schedule is to make $N$ updates to the trajectory and then increase $\beta$ by $\Delta \beta = 0.1$ for $\beta < 32$, and $\Delta \beta = 1$ for $\beta \geq 32$.
 When the inverse temperature is increased, we have to modify the trajectory to account for this.
-In practice, we just stretch the trajectory time as $\beta \leftarrow (\beta + \delta \beta) / \beta$.
+In practice, we just stretch the trajectory time by a factor of $(\beta + \delta \beta) / \beta$.
 After reaching the target inverse temperature, we do $N \times 10^2$ updates, and then restart the process.
 We repeat this procedure $10^{3}$ times.

 We find this approach to work well.
 Indeed, when sufficiently far from $J=1$, the generated trajectories (at the target dynamics) have behaviour corresponding to their correct phase with high accuracy.
 However, when close to $J=1$, the trajectories can have properties which correspond to either phase (in practice, we find that the process picks just one of the phases for each run of the annealing process).
 While we cannot be certain this approach guarantees the correct amount of mixing between the phases, it provides a less biased way to propose initial trajectory seeds, and still demonstrates the first-order behaviour of the transition point.